Sick of your ISP? Wander is rolling out in LA with a $25-per-month, wireless high-speed service – TechCrunch

 “The idea behind Wander was created around some deep frustration with the net neutrality repeal,” says Fields.
 “We could look at utilizing some of the existing wireless infrastructure and cover that last mile at a fraction of the cost… we have a strong perspective on the data demands of consumers.”

 The problem, as Fields sees it, is that internet service providers are over-billing for capacity that most consumers don’t even use.
-As an August report from the Wall Street Journal revealed, high speed internet just isn’t worth it.
+As an August report from The Wall Street Journal revealed, high-speed internet just isn’t worth it.

-Traditional internet service providers are marketing high speed internet at 200 to 1K megabits per second, while average homes use less than 5 megabits per second during peak usage times, according to a report from the networking infrastructure technology provider, Cisco.
+Traditional internet service providers are marketing high-speed internet at 200 to 1K megabits per second, while average homes use less than 5 megabits per second during peak usage times, according to a report from the networking infrastructure technology provider, Cisco.

 “We see an ability to come out in market and deliver to 99% of consumers something that is a package that more than covers their streaming needs, their connected home needs,” says Fields.